canonical/doc-docs/juju-tutorials/how-to-perform-maintenance-on-a-k8s-worker.md

 or with [Kubernetes Core](https://jaas.ai/kubernetes-core).
 For testing purposes, Kubernetes Core is enough.

-Start by deploying Kubernetes Core bundle and increasing number of Kubernetes Workers.
+Start by deploying Kubernetes Core bundle and increasing the number of Kubernetes Workers.

 ```console
 $ juju deploy cs:bundle/kubernetes-core